 The month opened with a few days of unsettled weather, but by mid-month high pressure dominated and the country saw a welcome respite to the rain and wind that had defined the preceding winter season.
 However, dense - and in some places persistent - fog were a problem at times.
 Some fine and at times warm weather was enjoyed by many, heralding the first spell of more than one or two dry days together since early December.
 Often sunshine was plentiful, giving rise to some warm days, although nights remained chilly in places.
 Somewhat more unsettled weather returned later in the month.

-The temperature for the month overall was 1.2 °C above the 1981-2010 average.
-Warm sunny days led to daytime maximum temperatures 2.0 °C above average, and these were particularly high in the east, with Suffolk and Kent having their 2nd highest March maximum temperatures in a series from 1910.
+The temperature for the month overall was 1.3 °C above the 1981-2010 average.
+Warm sunny days led to daytime maximum temperatures 2.0 °C above average, and these were particularly high in the east, with Suffolk and Kent having their equal-2nd highest March maximum temperatures in a series from 1910.
 In contrast night time minimum temperatures were closer to average.
-Rainfall was 77% of average, and East Anglia had less than half of average.
-It was a sunny month everywhere, with 134% of average hours of bright sunshine.
+Rainfall was 77% of average, and East Anglia had half of average.
+It was a sunny month everywhere, with 131% of average hours of bright sunshine.

 1st to 7th: